 This is hands-down the best guitar I own, and that is saying a hell of a lot.
 My eternal gratitude goes out to almost everyone involved in its creation.

 Ibanez SR705 NT (2009?)

-Yeah, I know you didn't come here to look at basses, but this is my newest acquisition so it goes at the top, capisce?
+Yeah, I know you didn't come here to look at basses, but I own one, so tough.
 I needed a decent bass in order to do some better recording.
 The 15-year loan of a pal's old Tanglewood Rebel 5 can now come to an end, as I have this baby.
 It plays great and sounds superb.
 Shame I can't play bass to save my life, really.

 Serial number: I091211263

 (Formerly known as BlacKat Ninja D7)

 I first became aware of the work of BlacKat Guitars through my good friend Ian, who happened across one in a music store in Germany and fell so in love he bought it.
 I ordered this guitar in February 2014, and through one thing and another it took until December 2015 to actually get it.
 That said, it was worth every second of the wait.

 - Maple fretboard with black cat paw inlay

 - Bare Knuckle Cold Sweat (neck) and Holy Diver (bridge) pickups.